kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 ---
 ## INTRODUCTION:
 ### Project Description:
-Introducing the latest innovation in automation technology: a program that controls a robot arm to pick pieces from a conveyor and move them to a drop-off point with unprecedented accuracy and efficiency.
-With this system, you can ensure that your production line is running smoothly and efficiently, without the need for manual labor or intervention.
+Introducing the ultimate automation solution for your production line - a cutting-edge program that harnesses the power of robotics and camera technology to optimize your operations.
+This program controls a robot arm that can pick pieces from a conveyor and move them to a drop-off point with unmatched precision and efficiency, thanks to its advanced camera technology known as iRVision.

-The program utilizes a mounted camera that can classify the pieces and identify their position and orientation, making it easy for the robot arm to pick them up and move them to the drop-off box.
-The same camera is also used to locate the drop-off box, which can be rotated to any degree or moved within a radius of three inches.
+iRVision is a fast and reliable camera system that can classify the pieces and identify their location and orientation.
+This allows the robot arm to easily and accurately pick up the pieces and move them to the drop-off box, which can be rotated to any degree or moved within a three-inch radius.

-With this program, you can optimize your production line and streamline your operations.
-The robot arm can work around the clock without rest, reducing the need for manual labor and increasing productivity.
-Plus, with its precision and accuracy, you can be confident that your products will meet your exact specifications and requirements.
+But that's not all - this program also features a user-friendly HMI interface that allows even those with little technical knowledge to interact with the program directly.
+With its intuitive interface, this HMI program allows you to control the robot arm and adjust settings without having to understand the complex background of the TP programs.

+The HMI program also includes added functionality through toggle buttons, allowing you to turn on or off an alarm when an object is found or turn on a LED laser to see where the camera is positioned at all times.
+For testing purposes, the HMI program also includes a toggle button to bypass the signal coming from the PLC.

 Experience the power of automation with this program and take your production line to the next level.
+With its advanced iRVision camera technology and user-friendly HMI interface, you'll be able to streamline your operations and increase your productivity like never before.

 This introduction was generated using chatGPT.
 ### Project Goals: